troglobit/finit/doc/config.md

 The `notify:none` syntax is for completeness in systems which run in `readiness pid` mode (default).
-Services declared with `notify:none` will assert ready condition as soon as Finit has started them, e.g., `service/qux/ready`.
+Services declared with `notify:none` will transition to ready as soon as Finit has started them, e.g., `service/qux/ready`.

 To synchronize two services the following condition can be used: